nehagarg/hyp-despot-alpha-dev/README.md

 # HyP-DESPOT-Release

 The HyP-DESPOT package is developed based on [the DESPOT package](https://github.com/AdaCompNUS/despot).
+The API in HyP-DESPOT closely follows that in the DESPOT package.
+See [here](https://github.com/AdaCompNUS/despot/tree/API_redesign/doc) for a detailed documentations of the DESPOT package.

 The algorithm was initially published in our RSS paper:

 Cai, P., Luo, Y., Hsu, D. and Lee, W.S., 2018.
 HyP-DESPOT: A Hybrid Parallel Algorithm for Online Planning under Uncertainty. arXiv preprint arXiv:1802.06215.[(pdf)](http://motion.comp.nus.edu.sg/wp-content/uploads/2018/06/rss18hyp.pdf)

 ## Pre-requisites